Take Your Love of Tango to the Next Level

 - Professional etiquette and protocol as part of a wider network of organizers and tango professionals

 Length of training and time commitment: Participants must commit to a combination of: group training time, hands on teaching practice and assistance, and approximately 2 hours per week of private study and class preparation time.
 Group work will take place on weekday evenings.
-Stay tuned to this page for updates on the Spring 2018 foundational teacher training program.
+Stay tuned to this page for updates about the Spring 2018 session.

 Qualifications: Participants must be intermediate to advanced level in their primary role in improvised social tango, and advanced beginner to intermediate level in their secondary role.
 The latter includes the ability to successfully – but not necessarily perfectly – lead/follow the “caminata” (tango walk), “cruzada” (the cross) and ochos.